-The Manager or Director of Studies will talk with the student, if the teachers are not able to resolve the matter.
+The Manager, Director of Studies or School Counsellor will talk with the student, if the teachers are not able to resolve the matter.

 The Language Counsellor may talk with the student.

 One of the Directors will discuss the issue with the student.